ctf5/Java-Login-Page/README.md

 1. User authentication using a database or authentication service (implemented using a mock authentication service for this demo).
 2. Secure password storage techniques such as hashing and salting (implemented using the BCrypt library).
-3. Proper error handling for cases such as incorrect credentials or network errors (implemented using try-catch blocks and Alert dialogs).
+3. Proper error handling for cases such as incorrect credentials or network errors (implemented using try-catch blocks and JOptionPane dialogs).
-4. Secure communication protocols such as HTTPS (implemented using the Apache HttpClient library).
+4. Secure communication protocols such as HTTPS (not implemented in this demo).
 5. Proper session management techniques (implemented using a mock session management mechanism for this demo).
 6. Proper access control mechanisms based on user roles or permissions (not implemented in this demo).
 7. Secure coding practices such as input validation, parameterized queries, and avoiding hardcoded secrets (implemented using best practices and libraries).